Vehicle-to-everything: 3GPP (C-V2X)

 In 3GPP Release 15, the V2X functionalities are expanded to support 5G.
 C-V2X includes support of both direct communication between vehicles (V2V) and traditional cellular-network based communication.
 Also, C-V2X provides a migration path to 5G based systems and services, which implies incompatibility and higher costs compared to 4G based solutions.

 The direct communication between vehicle and other devices (V2V, V2I) uses so-called PC5 interface.
 PC5 refers to a reference point where the User Equipment (UE), i.e. mobile handset, directly communicates with another UE over the direct channel.
 In this case, the communication with the base station is not required.
 In system architectural level, proximity service (ProSe) is the feature that specifies the architecture of the direct communication between UEs.
 In 3GPP RAN specifications, "sidelink" is the terminology to refer to the direct communication over PC5.
 PC5 interface was originally defined to address the needs of mission-critical communication for public safety community (Public Safety-LTE, or PS-LTE) in release 13.
 The motivation of the mission-critical communication was to allow law enforcement agencies or emergency rescue to use the LTE communication even when the infrastructure is not available, such as natural disaster scenario.
 In release 14 onwards, the use of PC5 interface has been expanded to meet various market needs, such as communication involving wearable devices such as smartwatch.
 In C-V2X, PC5 interface is re-applied to the direct communication in V2V and V2I.

 The Cellular V2X mode 4 communication relies on a distributed resource allocation scheme, namely sensing-based semipersistent scheduling which schedules radio resources in a stand-alone fashion in each user equipment (UE).

 In addition to the direct communication over PC5, C-V2X also allows the C-V2X device to use the cellular network connection in the traditional manner over Uu interface.
 Uu refers to the logical interface between the UE and the base station.
-This is generally referred to as vehicle-to-network (V2N).
+This is generally referred to as vehicle-to-network (V2N), the mechanism that enables conventional telematics services.
 V2N is a unique use case to C-V2X and does not exist in 802.11p based V2X given that the latter supports direct communication only.
 However, similar to WLAN based V2X also in case of C-V2X, two communication radios are required to be able to communicate simultaneously via a PC5 interface with nearby stations and via the UU interface with the network.

 While 3GPP defines the data transport features that enable V2X, it does not include V2X semantic content but proposes usage of ITS-G5 standards like CAM, DENM, BSM, etc. over 3GPP V2X data transport features.

 Use cases

-Through its instant communication V2X allows road safety applications such as (non-exhaustive list):
+Through its instant communication, V2X enables road safety applications such as (non-exhaustive list):